krenusz/cellware/README.md

 Multi-agential Reinforcement Learning solution aiming to reproduce high-level cellular behaviour.
 Every single agent is built up by a Proximal Policy Optimization network.
 In a given environment (n*m matrix)  the agents trying to collect high reward objects representing the metabolic traits.
 After a certain amount of collected objects the fastest agent gets to multiply.
 The new agents inherits the fastest agents neural weights.
 The multiplication only happens if a single agents collect certain amount of objects.
 The collection represented as choosing the right action to change the state to the object state.

 ## Getting Started
+### Up to Date
+The Up to date version of the solution can be found in folder: PPO_universal
 ### Prerequisites

 - [Python](https://www.python.org/) (version 3.8.13)